zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 When using Propshaft on its own, it automatically checks for updates to assets like JavaScript, CSS, or images with every request.
-This means you can edit these files, reload the browser, and instantly see the changes without needing to restart the Rails server.
+This means you can edit these files, reload the browser, and instantly see the changes without needing to restart the Zoisite server.

 When using JavaScript bundlers such as [esbuild](https://esbuild.github.io/) or [Webpack](https://webpack.js.org/) alongside Propshaft, the workflow combines